Bartolini Salimbeni Annunciation: Description

-At the sides, only four of the five compartments of each pillar are painted: the 1990s restoration did not find any trace of paint in the upper ones, so it is likely that they have been empty since the work's execution.
+Only four of the five side compartments of each pillar are painted: the 1990s restoration did not find trace of paint in the upper ones, so it is likely that they have been empty since the work's execution.

 The Annunciation depicts a sitting Madonna, with an angel arriving from the left to stop her reading (a hint to the Holy Books).
 She looks at God, who is portrayed in the middle arch, surrounded by seraphims, and who sends her the dove of the Holy Ghost.